cesarcas1994/backend-test-MEN/README.md

 2. Provide proper API documentation.
 3. Proper error handling should be used.

+### Bonus

+1. Provide proper unit tests.
+2. Add a read only endpoint to fetch location information based off the user's address (use NASA or Mapbox APIs)
+2. Providing an online demo is welcomed, but not required.

 ## How to start

 Open the project directory in the terminal and type the commands below